gurijalaram/TestRailReporting/README.md

 	* To see supported browsers, check `DriverFactory.java`

 ## Run Sonarqube static code analysis
-1. Make sure you have .sonar directory in your home directory
-2. go to `build` directory, run `mvn sonar:sonar -Psonar` which will only run Sonarqube analysis and posts result to https://sonarqube.apriori.com dashboard
+1. go to `build` directory, run `mvn sonar:sonar -Psonar` which will only run Sonarqube analysis and posts result to https://sonarqube.apriori.com dashboard